abhinavjonnada82/redditPyTime/README.md

 Using PRAW, scrapes top 10 Reddit Submission based on users subReddit entry.
-Scarpes for top upvotes and number of comments.
+Gets submissions along with top upvotes and number of comments.
-Later on sorts top upvotes using python built in sort command At end, gives you a dashboard with Submissions v.
-Top Score and Submission v.
+Later on sorts top upvotes using python built in sort command.
+At end, gives you a dashboard with Bar graph -> Submissions v.
+Top Score (sorted and unsorted) and Scatter graph -> Submission v.
 Comments

 git clone repository